CheLSSea/Cpp-TcpUdpSocket-WebRegistrationSystem/README.md

 # Cpp-TcpUdpSocket-WebRegistrationSystem

 a.
-Full Name:
+Running Enviroment:
+Linux (Mac or Ubuntu 16.04)

 b.
-Student ID:

-c.
-What I have done: I finished Phase1, Phase2, Phase3, Phase4 and the Extra part.

-d.
 My code files and what they do:

 1) serverM.cpp
 It creates a TCP server socket to communicate with the TCP client socket in the client.
 It also creates a UDP client socket to dynamically communicate with each UDP server socket in serverC, serverCS and serverEE.